tkalayci71/artist-util/readme.md

 * add images in /data/assorted/ folder (set SHOW_ASSORTED = True in script)
 * edit some other options in the script, such as HTML export options

+note: after changing any files or folders, click "Reload UI" button in settings tab